CySAJohnseun/T-Pot-Honeypot-and-Attack-Map/README.md

 - **Automated Scans:** Many attacks are carried out by automated scripts and bots that systematically scan the internet for open ports.
 They often try a range of common ports, including 8080, regardless of the specific service running on them.

 **Important Note:** While attackers frequently target port 8080, the reasons outlined above mean that _any_ web-facing service on _any_ port can be a target.
 Simply using a non-standard port does not make it magically more secure.

 ## Attacker Origins

-- **Where are attacks originating from (geographically)?** Can you identify specific countries or regions with higher concentrations of attacks?
+**Where are attacks originating from (geographically)?**

-- **Are there any repeat offenders (IP addresses)?** Can you identify individual IP addresses that are repeatedly attacking, indicating a persistent threat actor?
+Top 3 Countries: United States, China, and United Kingdom.

-## Vulnerabilities
+## Possible Vulnerabilities

-- **Which services or ports are being targeted most frequently?** This will highlight potential weak areas in your network.
+**Which services or ports are being targeted most frequently?**
--Port 6000 & 8080

-- **Are any attacks successful?** If so, it reveals an immediate need to address and patch those vulnerabilities
+Ports 6000 and 8080 were being targeted the most, which might indicate a potential vulnerability on the machine.

+# Conclusion

+The honeypot data analysis reveals the following insights:

+- Global Interest: Attacks originate from various countries (China, US, UK), indicating global probing of your network.
+- Persistent Threat: A significant number of attempts (532) from a single source in China suggests a sustained interest, warranting further investigation and potential blocking.
+- Targeted Services: Ports 6000 and 8080 are frequently targeted, indicating potential vulnerabilities or common exploit attempts.

+Recommendations:

+1. Investigate the Chinese actor behind the 532 attempts for patterns and consider blocking if necessary.
+2. Audit services on ports 6000 and 8080 for vulnerabilities and patch urgently or consider port changes.
+3. Review firewall rules to restrict unnecessary access to these ports.
+4. Enhance the honeypot for more specific intelligence gathering.

+Note: Honeypot data provides valuable but limited insights; supplement with other security tools for a comprehensive threat picture.